Kommander Zoktavir, the Butcher Unleashed

 Butcher3 in a Nutshell

 Butcher3 is without doubt the best suited caster in the entire game to kill, smash, maim, murder and (queue various other synonyms) stuff.
 His personal combat output is second to none, and he can deliver death farther than his previous, or first incarnation.
 The ability to have Weapon Master, Take Down and Flashing Blade on your melee attacks, all that topped with an elite MAT is something truly frightening.
-He is one of the rare breed of Warcaster units in the game (third after Nemo3 and Goreshade1; the Coven has their own separate rule).
-The two Argus have formidable combat potential on their own, capable of delivering a single MAT 7 P+S 17 (19 with Silence of Death) attack when standing near each other, then Sprint back to safety.
+Additionally,the two Argus have formidable combat potential on their own, capable of delivering a single MAT 7 P+S 17 (19 with Silence of Death) attack when standing near each other, then Sprint back to safety.
 They also fuel the Butcher with 2 very important abilities:

 - a Granted Pathfinder, which fixes up terrain issues he had previously